blinksh/blink/README.md

 This fork also contains a subset of shell utilities, so you can add / remove files, list them, etc.

-Specifically, the commands available are:
+Specifically, the commands available (as of now) are:

-ls, touch, cp, rm, ln, mv, mkdir, rmdir, du, chksum, chmod, chflags, chgrp, stat, cd setenv
+ls, touch, cp, rm, ln, mv, mkdir, rmdir, du, chksum, chmod, chflags, chgrp, stat, cd, setenv

-You will need to compile the framework blink/file_cmds-264.50.1/file_cmds_ios/file_cmds_ios.xcodeproj using XCode project (not  blink/file_cmds-264.50.1/file_cmds.xcodeproj which is for the OSX version of the commands).
+You will need to compile the framework blink/file_cmds-264.50.1/file_cmds_ios/file_cmds_ios.xcodeproj using XCode project (*not*  blink/file_cmds-264.50.1/file_cmds.xcodeproj which is for the OSX version of the commands).

 It creates a static library (file_cmds_ios.framework), which you will have to copy in the blink/Frameworks directory.
 You also need to copy file_cmds_ios/file_cmds_ios.h to the blink/Frameworks directory.